 Federal tax brackets are broken down into seven taxable income groups depending on your filing status.
 Keep in mind that the tax rate you pay is dependent on your taxable income, which is the income you make after all deductions have been subtracted from your adjusted gross income for the year.

-And the IRS announced there would be higher federal income tax brackets and standard deductions in 2022.
+And the IRS announced there would be higher federal income tax brackets and standard deductions.
 The IRS has boosted income thresholds for each bracket to help counteract the effects of inflation, says Josh Zimmelman, managing director of Westwood Tax & Consulting.

 Income thresholds for most tax brackets have increased, so taxpayers who earned a bit more this year than last year are less likely to move into a higher income tax bracket (with a higher tax rate).EXPERT: Josh Zimmelman, Managing Director of Westwood Tax & Consulting